sungnga/practice/web-dev/README.md

     - Call the .forwardGeocode() method on geocoder.
 Then chain on the .send() method after
     - Pass in, as an object, the query and limit properties.
 Query is set to the name of the place, which we store in `req.body.campground.location`
     - `geoData.body.features[0].geometry.coordinates` will give us `[long,lat]` of the place
+    - `geoData.body.features` is an array of objects and since we set the limit property to 1, there's only one element in this array.
+We can access the element using the bracket notation on the array: `features[0]`
   ```js
   const mbxGeocoding = require('@mapbox/mapbox-sdk/services/geocoding');
   const mapboxToken = process.env.MAPBOX_TOKEN;